akshell/docs/ref/core/misc.rst

 .. function:: set(object, name, attributes, value)

-   Set the property *name* of *object* to *value*; if the property was not defined before it's created with *attributes*.
+   Set the property *name* of *object* to *value*; if the property was not defined before, it's created with *attributes*.
 There are four property attributes available:

    .. data:: COMMON